akatsuky999/MSDM_5001/README.md

 ## HELLO!

-# this is a readme for fucking MSDM 5001
+this is a readme for MSDM 5001